ashgreen23/sim_read_until/usecases/README.md

 You can then modify the random_reads.fasta with the fasta files for your usecase.

-If you also want to run install usecase_deps.sh, and you have a MacOS system, you will need to implement the script AG_3.7py.sh in concordance with that.
-This script is stored on the MRes Project GitHub currently.
-Otherwise, run the usecase_deps script as outlined in the main page for the package that was written by the developers of the tool.
+If you also want to run install_usecase_deps.sh, and you have a MacOS system (newer Apple Silicon Processors), you will need to implement the script AG_3.7py.sh in concordance with the version of install_usecase_deps.sh is in this fork.
+AG_3.7py.sh is stored on the MRes Project GitHub currently.
+Otherwise, run the install_usecase_deps script as outlined in the main page for the package that was written by the developers of the tool.

 Assuming you have followed the installation instructions, do the following starting from a directory of your choice:
 ```{bash}